fsprojects/fantomas/docs/docs/end-users/FormattingCheck.md

 Perseus was tasked with getting to the bottom of this mystery and eventually he located the source of the misery.
 Hektor tasked him with running a `git blame` command, to see who the culprit really was.

 Odysseus credentials showed up, but it was the function Achilles originally wrote.
 Unable to escape Hektor's wrath, Odysseus was fired immediately.
-Achilles felt bad but couldn't come clean as he was about to get surgery for this heel.
+Achilles felt bad but couldn't come clean as he was about to get surgery for his heel.
 Odysseus took the fall like a true hero.
 But it lead him to downwards spiral and would take him ten years before he could land another job in the software industry.

 ### Aftermath